strategies and tools for taking medication

 Some surgeries and pharmacies offer services that might help.

-Repeat prescriptions is where a pharmacist orders prescriptions from the GP and you collect it from the pharmacist.
+Repeat prescriptions - where you can re-order your medication from the GP and collect it from your GP's surgery or the pharmacist.

-Repeat dispensing is where a pharmacist gets a six month prescription for medication from the GP and they dispense it to you each month.
+Repeat dispensing - a pharmacist gets a six month prescription for medication from the GP and they dispense it to you each month.

 Some pharmacies offer home deliveries for medication.